kragen/dernocua/text/energy-autonomous-computing.md

 15% capacity factor means 213 watts of solar panel, which is a whole square-meter panel.
 It would occupy a significant fraction of the balcony and might attract unwanted attention.

+In file `garden-light-panel.md` in Derctuo, I tested a 38-mm-square amorphous panel at 8 mW in full sunlight, though a more careful MPPT calibration might yield more, and I didn’t measure the “full” sunlight.
+Surprisingly, unlike some other amorphous panels, I wasn’t able to get a usable amount of power from it under indoor lighting conditions.